GarukaR/Dice-game/README.md

 # Dice-game
-Dice game I've developed which is written with Python.
+Dice game that I've developed which is written with Python.